 “You don’t belong here,” the beaver declared.
 “You’re not even an animal.
 You’re a man-animal.”
 Then all the beavers chomped their teeth at the Sasquatch.

 The Sasquatch crossed his arms and stomped one foot on the ground.
 “I’m not leaving!”

-The wolf walked up to the Sasquatch, stared at him for a long moment, and then he said, “If you won’t leave voluntarily, we will use force.”
+The wolf walked up to the Sasquatch, stared at him for a long time, and then he said, “If you won’t leave voluntarily, we will use force.”

 The Sasquatch looked at all the animals.
-“Your actions are more offensive than my words.
+Then he said sadly, “Your actions are more offensive than my words.
 It’s not fair to banish me.”

 The wolves started growling and howling, and they formed a circle around the Sasquatch.
 And so, fearing the wolves might make fresh meat out of him, he gathered his things from his cave, and left the forest.